Republicans Stick With Big Corporate Tax Cuts in -2-

 The plan, named the Tax Cuts and Jobs Act, calls for leaving the top individual tax rate at 39.6%, but pushing the income threshold for that rate to $1 million for married couples.
 The House Ways and Means Committee plans to consider the bill next week with the aim of turning it into law by Christmas and having most of it take effect in 2018.

 Republicans view the tax bill as essential to their political futures and their best chance for a legislative victory in President Donald Trump's first year in office.
-Mr. Trump will likely argue the bill meets many of his goals, but it still faces a challenging path to completion in a Congress contending with many competing interests.
+Mr. Trump will likely argue the bill meets many of his goals.
+The bill still faces a challenging path to completion in a Congress contending with many competing interests.

+In comments from the Oval Office, Mr. Trump praised the proposal, saying it would act as a "gift" for the American people, as he put the White House squarely behind the bill.

 Continue Reading Below